mvnye/F1-Qualifying-Analysis/ReadMe.md

 - Teammate comparison metrics
 - Best qualifying achievements per season
 - Season summarization statistics
-- Detailed race-by-race event analysis
+- Specific qualifying session results

 ### How to Navigate
 1. **Driver Selection**: Use the dropdown menu at the top of the screen to switch between drivers